DRM Associates provides extensive training in new product development, best practices, QFD, team launch & other topics.

 Team Launch Workshop

 This two-day workshop is designed for new or existing teams responsible for product development.
-Its objective is to improve team dynamics; accelerate the stages of growth toward a high performing team; and develop an understanding of the IPT's responsibilities, plans and team interfaces with the rest of the extended enterprise.
+Its objective is to improve team dynamics; accelerate the stages of growth toward a high performing team; and develop an understanding of the team’s responsibilities, plans and team interfaces with the rest of the extended enterprise.
 The workshop combines teambuilding exercises (meeting skills, communication skills, personality styles) and planning exercises focused at the details of the team function (roles and relationships, team inputs/outputs, team charter, team deliverables and schedules).
 Pre-workshop preparation is required to support workshop exercises.

 Tear-Down Analysis Workshop